theothertomelliott/tic-tac-toverengineered/README.md

 This will build all containers and deploy a Helm chart to your current Kubernetes context, forwarding the web UI to port 8080 on localhost.

 Tilt will also automatically run unit tests on any change to the source.

-Protobufs for gRPC will not automatically be rebuilt, but a resource (`protos`) is provided in Tilt that can be triggered from the Web UI.

 ## Deployment